chaoyangnz/email-service/README.md

 - Integration test

-I haven't used a mock server for SendGrid and OpenWeather, so you have to specify the environment variables to run integration test.
+I haven't used a mock server for SendGrid and OpenWeather, so you have to specify the environment variables to run integration test and hit the realistic external servers.
+Note: the tests will be run with a sandbox mode for SendGrid.

 ```
 SENDGRID_APIKEY=<change_me> OPENWEATHER_APIKEY=<change_me> ./gradlew test